RichardDooling/Entertainment_Law/HELP.md

 You want to keep your local copy of my main repository "clean" and a faithful mirror of what's on my GitHub page, including a local copy of my original Copyright_Basics.md file.

-So you will create a BRANCH.
-It's really your WORKING copy of all the files in the repo.
+So you will create a *branch*.
+It's really your working copy of all the files in the repo.
 You can name the branch anything you want.
 Let's call it the "copyright" branch.
 Most branches are temporary and get deleted when the changes you made to them get "pulled" into the main project.

 You create the branch with this command: